 Use manifest system, and ship to a permitted facility

-Keep all records for at least three (3) years (including manifests, test data, biennial reports, etc.)
+Keep all records for at least three years (including manifests, test data, biennial reports, etc.).

 Provide emergency equipment:

-Attempt to make arrangements with local fire and police departments, hospitals, and emergency response contractors/equipment suppliers, with regards to emergency arrangements, hazards of materials handled, layout of facility, etc.
+Attempt to make arrangements with local fire and police departments, hospitals, and emergency response contractors/equipment suppliers regarding emergency arrangements, hazards of materials handled, the layout of the facility, etc.

 Containers (e.g. drums, cans, etc.) must be:

-If tanks are used for management of HW those tanks must have
+If tanks are used for the management of HW those tanks must have:

 A Land Disposal Restrictions (LDR) Certification or Notification must accompany the initial manifest for a restricted waste.
 Generators who choose to treat waste to meet land disposal restrictions must submit a waste analysis plan to DEP.